How to Embed a Google Calendar in WordPress with a Plugin

 Plugin Details

-This piece of software was initially released by its owner in October of 2016.
-It is presently on version 1.3.1 and last underwent a change on October 9th, 2023.
-The most recent version works on WordPress 6.3.3.
-This plugin is now operating on over 1,000 WordPress websites.
-It has had over 16,100 downloads.
-There have not been many help requests from users.
-Reviews for this plugin are very positive.
-Many of the customers who left a review found this plugin to be excellent.
+This product was first released by its creator in October of 2016.
+It is presently on version 1.3.1 and last had a change on October 9th, 2023.
+The latest release functions on WordPress 6.3.5.
+This plugin is actively functioning on over 1,000 WordPress websites.
+It has had over 17,340 downloads.
+There have not been many assistance requests from customers.
+Reviews for Dan's Embedder for Google Calendar are very positive.
+Many of the users who left an evaluation found Dan's Embedder for Google Calendar to be worthwhile.

 Private Google Calendars